MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/dependency-service/text-to-speech.md

 }
 ```

-Running this application on iOS, Android, or the Windows platforms and pressing the button will result in the application speaking to you, using the native speech SDK on each platform.
+Running this application on iOS, Android, or the UWP and pressing the button will result in the application speaking to you, using the native speech SDK on each platform.

  ![iOS and Android text-to-speech button](text-to-speech-images/running.png "Text to Speech Sample")